-Content Proficiencies: Creating, Performing/Presenting, Responding/Reflecting
+Content Proficiencies: Creating, Performing/Presenting, Responding/Reflecting Duration: Year-long Transferable Skills: Personal Development Can be repeated.

 Prerequisites: Audition

 Have you wanted to play some great music and take fun trips?
 The members of the jazz ensemble have the opportunity to play a variety of different jazz styles and attend some great festivals.
 There are limited positions so an audition process will be used to select players.
 You must be proficient on your instrument and able to read music.
 This class meets before school.